grafana/mimir/pkg/scheduler/DESIGN.md

-While this inter-tenant Quality-of-Service approach has worked well, other QoS issues have arisen from the varying characteristics of Mimir's two "query components": ingesters and store-gateways, which are called by the queriers to fetch TSDB data for executing queries: .
+While this inter-tenant Quality-of-Service approach has worked well, other QoS issues have arisen from the varying characteristics of Mimir's two "query components": ingesters and store-gateways, which are called by the queriers to fetch TSDB data for executing queries.

 ### New Requirement: Isolating Query Component Latency Effects